Get your own free workspace

 Because it's not enough that you'll be staying in a world class hotel, right?

 • A Towel.
 Don't leave home without it.
 It can be difficult to track down housekeeping during con for extras, if you're able it's wise to bring your own (in a non-white color, to differentiate from the ones which belong to the hotel.)
 Microfiber travel towels are especially useful.
+Also, it can be used to flag down a ride home, or off planet.

 • Kleenex or your preferred facial tissue